souramoo/placeholder-webpage-docker/README.md

 ## Template to deploy a Node.js / p5.js Sketch with Docker-Compose to Rancher (Cattle)
 This Template generates an (Node.js) Express Webserver and serves a p5.js Sketch.
 The 'Dockerfile' handles containerization process and exposes the port 8085.
-The 'Docker-Compose.yml' deploys the container and a Loadbalancer for accessing and scale the service inside the container.
-The 'Rancher-Composer.yml' connects both containers p5js and loadbalancer
+The 'docker-compose.yml' deploys the stack of containers.
+A Loadbalancer for accessing and scale the service is inside the stack.
+The 'rancher-compose.yml' connects both containers p5js and loadbalancer

 ### Setup Rancher-Cli
 [Rancher-Cli Installation](http://rancher.com/docs/rancher/latest/en/cattle/rancher-compose/)